AbsurdGames/Electron-terminal-/README.md

-# Electron-terminal-
+## Electron-terminal-
-A terminal made by a dummy.
+This program is created by Pau Cava.
+Copyright 2021 - 2022
-Made by Pau Cava.
+***